JuliaPOMDP/DiscreteValueIteration.jl/README.md

 Note: if you plan on using only the serial solver, you can ignore the addprocs command

 To use the solver with your MDP, follow the API defined in DiscreteMDPs.jl.
-Define the following functions in your MDP module (see GridWolrd_.jl for a detailed example):
+Define the following functions in your MDP module (see GridWorld_.jl for a detailed example):

 ```julia
 states(mdp::YourMDP) # returns an iterator over MDP states